Weather Warnings - Fire Weather Warning

 Fire Weather Warning

-for the Central North, North East, East Coast, Midlands and Upper Derwent
+for the Central North, North East, East Coast and Midlands forecast districts.

-Maximum temperatures in the mid to high thirties, low relative humidity and
+Temperatures in the high twenties to low thirties, low relative humidity and

 Very High Fire Danger is forecast for the following forecast districts:

-Central North, North East and Upper Derwent Valley
+Central North, North East, East Coast and Midlands

 The Tasmania Fire Service advises you to:

-- Monitor the fire and weather situation on ABC radio or through
+- Monitor the fire and weather situation through your local radio station,